 Obviously, a plan that ambitious required a good deal of financial support.
 Thus, the Peifer’s wrote about their work as often as they felt they had something to share.
 As they wrote, they did so in a way that was personal, conversational, and inviting.
 Nancy Peifer wrapped up their approach to writing his way: “We hope to come across as your next door neighbor, except our house happens to be in Africa.”

 Compelling stories, colorful graphics, and an email distribution list that bypassed standard church targets in favor of businessmen and women all led to the visibility that attracted CNN.
 In 2007 CNN sent a video crew to document Steve’s and Nancy’s work for the aforementioned Heroes Award Presentation.
-In addition to one video produced by an impassioned supporter, Steve’s ministry now gained a second video produced by one of the top TV networks in the world.
+In addition to one video produced by an impassioned supporter, Steve’s ministry now gained a second video about feeding Kanyan kids – produced by one of the top TV networks in the world!

 Steve and Nancy are reluctant to acknowledge how unique their approach to communications really is in the context of the missions world, but it’s clear that the business world, indeed the world apart from the church, embraces communications strategy at a different pace and with a different paradigm.
 Most ministries would do well to re-examine their communications choices with an eye toward business methodology.
 For ministries, any medium that allows the message to be transmitted quickly and without substantial cost is one worth pursuing.
 Many of the Peifers’ current supporters have never met the family or been to Kenya, but receiving a forwarded email that told a compelling story drew them into the circle of supporters.

-These days, Steve’s newsletters are also distributed on Facebook — where most of the under-30 crowd hangs out — to a group called African Kids Need Food Too, and on the Peifers’ website (www.kenyakidscan.org) in the form of blog posts.
+These days the Peifers have returned to the United States, but Kenyan Kids Can ministry continues in capable hands.
+Their newsletters are also distributed on Facebook — where most of the under-30 crowd hangs out — to a group called African Kids Need Food Too, and on the Peifers’ website (www.kenyakidscan.org) in the form of blog posts.
 Again, he is reaching out to a non-traditional audience of potential supporters, many of whom would never sit still for a missionary presentation at their local church, if they even attend church at all.

-To find out more about Steve’s work in Africa, you can visit the website or, if you’re so inclined, jump on the next plane to Kenya.
+To find out more about feeding Kenyan kids, you can visit the website or, if you’re so inclined, jump on the next plane to Kenya.

 Read another inspiring Christian entrepreneur story here.